FryingDutch/DoubleDutch/README.md

 You will have to place these files in the _SSL directory_.
 The program also uses authentication trough API Key verification.
 To set the API key, you edit the _config.txt_ file.

 DoubleDutch runs inside a Docker container.
-To build using the provided _.Dockerfile_:
+To build using the provided _Dockerfile_:
 ```bash
 docker build . -t server
 ```